RomoL2/RegVar/README.md

 The goal of RegVar is to characterize 3'UTR single nucleotide variants by their potential regulatory elements.

 ## Installation
+RegVar can be installed on a local computer, or on a computing cluster.
+Make sure you have updated base R as well as installed devtools to install RegVar.

 First: You will need a command line to install RegVar; then it can be used in R. With a mac, use the terminal application.
 With a PC, you will need to download a terminal: https://learn.microsoft.com/en-us/windows/terminal/install.

 Then: Make sure you have miniconda, pip, and bedtools installed locally (https://docs.conda.io/en/latest/miniconda.html, https://pip.pypa.io/en/stable/installation/, https://bedtools.readthedocs.io/en/latest/content/installation.html).
 You can then install the development version of RegVar like so in R: